 You can also spend a few moments as a family, particularly at dinnertime, going around and asking each child for his opinion or thoughts.
 This shows that you value what he has to say, and that he has the safe space to say it.

 It starts with accepting your child for who she is, and making sure she feels loved no matter what.
-You can also give her a sense of control over who she is instead of deciding everything for her.
+You can also give her a sense of control instead of deciding everything for her.
 Create a feeling of safety, all while supporting her interests and goals.

 Make sure she feels understood, showing empathy for how she feels, no matter how petty it may seem.
-And finally, value the person that she is, reminding her that she is important—a blessing—to have in your life and in this world.
+And finally, value the person that she is, reminding her that she is a blessing to have in your life and in this world.

 Any mom, first-time or veteran, doesn’t always think about the emotional needs of a child.
-But it’s exactly these factors that contribute to the success we want for them, from leading a happy and confident life and even to sleeping well at night.
+But it’s exactly these factors that contribute to the success we want for them for a happy, confident life.

 Get more tips: